 And is that something people have expressed that they want?

 Yeah.
 Such as, “I’m tired of missing out on my friends’ and family’ events.”
 So, one of the things that you have to be careful about, and this comes back to being familiar with Tim Ferriss’ “Four Hour Workweek” book.
 He’s written a book, he’s made lots of money off of it, but I don’t believe for a moment that Tim Ferriss works four hours a week.
 And I don’t think that anyone who’s ever read this book has been very successful.
 But he is selling a dream.
 Right?
 I was at a conference numerous years ago, a long time ago, and he was the keynote speaker.
 And I’m pretty sure it was around the time that the book had just come out.
 And I thought, “never.
 I’m never going to work four hours a week.
 It just it’s not going to happen.”
 So these are things in marketing that we have to be very careful about, such as addressing what the clients want.
 But it has to be realistic.
 Right?
 And he’s done very well.
 And I’m not, by any means, suggesting whatever he’s writing isn’t whatever it is.
 But I was never buying into the four-hour workweek.
-I was never thinking I was going to be a successful entrepreneur, based on four hours.
+I never thought I would be a successful entrepreneur, based on four hours.
 I mean, I get there’s a whole system to what he’s trying to do and stuff like that.
 I never for a moment, and I read a lot of his stuff, as well as a lot of his follow-up stuff, which means he’s busy.
 So, he’s not working four hours a week; he’s busy producing stuff, right?

 Yes.
 So, be careful with that aspirational dream?
 Like over-promising.
 So, you don’t want to promise them their weekends back if what you’re offering them doesn’t accomplish that, right?

 Yes.
 Because we have, and I’m sure there’s a much better marketing term for this, but we have detectors, and when we hear something we don’t believe, we automatically discount that as an option.
 So, if you are trying to sell me something and I honestly don’t think it, I will never buy that.
-So, I have to believe that you can tell people your offering is realistic.
+So, I believe that you can tell people your offering is realistic.

 In marketing, we get a ton of get-rich-quick solutions, which state will make you the king of Facebook with this solution or this is what you need that will make your e-Commerce business soar; and it’s a get-rich-quick scheme and, inevitably, it doesn’t work.
 So it has some value and some merit to it, but it’s not the single solution.
 It’s part of a bigger solution, and it probably takes time, as you suggested; the change in habit can take anywhere from 18 days to 254 days, depending on what you’re doing.
 So you have to understand the frequency and all that type of stuff, such as the language they’re using to search for what they’re looking for.
 And then make sure that you give that back to them, something they can believe.